About

 WHO WE ARE:

-Our group formed in May 2013 when we learned of the provincial initiative to consider proposals for adaptive reuse or development of the GCC lands and buildings.
-An initial proposal to our MPP, the Hon.
-Liz Sandals, who supports our vision, tasked us to gauge public support for the idea.
-To date, over 2,500 individuals have signed a petition as supporters, and more than 40 provincial and local groups have given us their official endorsement of our vision.
+Our group formed in May 2013 when we learned of the provincial initiative to consider proposals for adaptive reuse or development of the Ontario Reformatory/Guelph Correctional Centre (OR/GCC) lands and buildings.
+An initial proposal to our MPP at the time, the Hon.
+Liz Sandals, who supported our vision, tasked us to gauge public support for the idea.
+To date, over 2,500 individuals signed a petition as supporters, and more than 40 provincial and local groups have given us their official endorsement of our vision.

 Superintendent's house(1024x768)